supahcraig/redpanda_basics/EnableTLS.md

 This will sign the broker cert signing request (`broker.csr`) using the CA certficate (`ca.crt`) and apparently the CA private key (`ca.key`), the output will by the signed broker cert (`broker.crt`) into the current directory.

-_TODO:  determine what of these options is not actually required, i.e. `ca.cnf` and/or `ca.key`

 **7. Make redpanda the owner of the certs & keys

-400 permissions isn't strictly necessary, but it is a good practice.
+`chmod 444` here allows rpk commands to be run from the broker w/o needing `sudo`.  `chmod 400` is probably a better practice but is a hassle for what we're doing here.

 ```
 chown redpanda:redpanda broker.key broker.crt ca.crt
-chmod 400 broker.key broker.crt ca.crt
+chmod 444 broker.key broker.crt ca.crt
 ```

 ---